It isn’t fair going to set things right the Rosecraft Blade doesn’t matter how many I fight or how far I travel—

 “We have to finish them,” Nyanti insists.
 “Or it’s only a matter of time before they return.
 It will be much, much worse if we let them go.”

 “Agreed.”
 Gyrax nods.
 “Nyanti.
 You, I and Erany will search the castle and—”

 “What about me?”
 Ren asks heatedly.
 “I’m able to cast.
 If you leave me behind, you’ll—”

 Gyrax shakes his head.
 “Guard our injured.
 Elier and Lucky can’t fight off an Iguar, much less a pair of Sytíshí Whisper Folk.”

 “My point is—”

-Before he can finish, the door bursts inward and the room floods with violet-black mist.
+Before he can finish, the room floods with violet-black mist.